MyNameIsPHP/Vision-Transformer-Demo/README.md

 # Vision-Transformer-Demo
-Basic Vision Transformer implementation from Scratch and Fine-tuning pretrained ViT using Tensorflow 2.0 Keras.
+Basic Vision Transformer implementation from scratch and Fine-tuning pretrained ViT on FER2013 dataset using Tensorflow 2.0 Keras.